 - Information management (Data Protection and Freedom of Information)

 We evaluate the impact of the Governing Body to ensure we are making a positive contribution to school improvement.
-We do this in a number of ways, including through our regular Strategy Group meetings and our annual development day, which all Governors attend.
+We do this in a number of ways, including through our regular Strategy Group meetings.

 The Co-chairs of Governors meet with the Headteacher weekly and attend the school’s Awards Assembly on Friday.